-Then, annoyed with his own annoyance, Harry closed his eyes and centered himself.
+Then, annoyed with his own annoyance, Harry took a second to center himself.
 "Unbridled emotion is the enemy of cunning and the foe of ambition," Slytherin's memoirs had said, and they were words Harry had tried to live by pretty much since the day he first read them.
-If he crocheted, the quote would be hanging over his bed in framed needlepoint.
+If he did embroidery, the quote would be hanging over his bed in framed needlepoint.
 In any case, Voldemort's rise made Harry and Dumbledore into allies whatever their past conflicts.

 To Dumbledore's right was an empty chair apparently meant for him.
 Sitting next to it were two figures Harry was pleased to see: Severus Snape and Sirius Black.
 Snape, of course, was Harry's Head of House.
 After a rough introduction, Harry and the Potions Master settled into a truce that eventually blossomed into a relatively warm (for Slytherins, anyway) mentor-apprentice relationship.
-Lord Black, pale and gaunt, still showed the signs of years of false imprisonment in Azkaban, but that didn't stop him from adopting Harry as his son and Heir to the shock and horror of most of Wizarding Britain.
+Lord Black, pale and gaunt, still showed the signs of years of false imprisonment in Azkaban, but that didn't stop him from adopting Harry as his Heir to the shock and horror of most of Wizarding Britain.
 Harry thought his role in successfully springing Sirius out of Azkaban and into a Lordship was one of his greatest achievements, exceeded only by the monumental task of getting Snape and Black past their adolescent hatred and into an uneasy alliance.
-There were still scorch marks on the walls of Grimmauld Place from his efforts.
 It helped that the three of them had mutual enemies.

 As Harry entered, the Potter father and son turned to look at him with angry glares as characteristic as they were predictable."Honestly," he thought.
 "It's not my fault they both kept trusting the wrong people."
 Lily Potter didn't glare at her eldest son, but Harry avoided eye contact with her nonetheless.
 The reasons for the gulf between her and Harry were very different from those separating Harry from his former father and brother, but they were perhaps even more insurmountable.